German seen helping wife sell chicken is a wanted man

-A German who gained social media attention while helping his Thai wife sell grilled chicken turns out to be wanted man, subject of an Interpol red notice.
+A German man gained social media attention while helping his Thai wife sell grilled chicken, and that also drew police attention - and he turns out to be wanted man, subject of an Interpol red notice.

 Things started going wrong for Maximilian Fernsebner, 34, after photos of him helping his wife sell gai yang from a pushcart in front of a housing estate in tambon Pak Chong were posted online in mid-May, and he won praise from netizens.

 Immigration chief Pol Lt Gen Sompong Chingduang said on Tuesday they ran a routine check on the man, including checking his record through the German embassy.
 They discovered Mr Fernsebner was wanted on an Interpol red notice.

 He was suspected of selling illicit drugs online, involvement in theft, and possession and distribution of child porn materials.

 Police were sent to arrest him at his home in Ban Pong Prathun village in tambon Pak Chong, but he fled into a forest behind the municipality office, hiding out there for two days before he emerged and surrendered, the immigration chief said.

 Before his surrender, police had been contacted by the embassy and advised the suspect had phoned his mother in Germany and said he wanted to turn himself in.
 He set a precondition that embassy officials must be present.
 Police then withdrew from the area.

 A consular official then travelled to Ban Pong Prathun.

 Mr Fernsebner admitted he had been in hiding in a local creek for two days, using a tube to breathe through when necessary.